pgxcentre/genetest/docs/analysis.rst

     +---------------------------+--------------------------------------+----------+

-Below is an example of a ``genotypes`` section of the *YAML* configuration file for a binary plink format.
+Below is an example of a ``genotypes`` section of the *YAML* configuration file for a binary Plink format.

 .. code-block:: yaml